-Assembly Chapel is a wonderful enhancement to our program.
-On a bi-weekly basis, the children gather as a whole, worshipping together in the church sanctuary.
+Assembly Chapel is a wonderful enhancement to weekly Chapel.
+On a monthly basis, the children gather as a whole, worshipping together in the church sanctuary.
 There they sing fun songs and are introduced to a member of the pastoral staff who leads them in worship.
 The children love this time!
-It allows them to connect with SUMC's ministers and worship with all of their friends in a beautiful, more formal setting.
-Parents will be invited periodically to join us throughout the year.
+It allows them to connect with SCC's ministers and worship with all of their friends in a beautiful, more formal setting.

-Music & Movement
+Music

-Our Music & Movement class engages the child's body, mind, and spirit through the use of music and props such as scarves and parachutes.
-Music & Movement offers a positive outlet for energy, helps children learn about their bodies in space and in relation to others, strengthens listening skills, increases self-esteem, deepens sensory awareness, and helps children practice self-control.
+Our Music class engages the child's body, mind, and spirit through the use of music.
+Music offers a positive outlet for energy, strengthens listening skills, increases self-esteem, deepens sensory awareness, and helps children practice self-control.
 Additionally, children learn a variety of songs which prepares them for our annual performances.
-All age groups participate in Music & Movement each week.
+All age groups participate in Music each week.